-Join David Gassner for an in-depth discussion in this video Using try-with-resources in Java 7, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Using try-with-resources in Java 7, part of Advanced Java Programming.

 The Finally block, which I demonstrated in a previous video, is how you always cleaned…up resources in versions of Java prior to Java 7.…But in Java 7 a new syntax was introduced, that's called TryWithResources.…I'll demonstrate it in this project, starting with the Try/catch/Finally architecture that I used before.…In order to use TryWithResources you take instantiation of resources that need to be…cleaned up, and you move them into a pair of parentheses after the Try keyword.…